 While it was true that women built like her tended to become wives and mothers, not priestesses, she felt that surely there had to be something larger.
 He apologized profusely that he was unable to find anything.

 As such, her wide hips and considerable endowments ate up inches of fabric, raising the robe's bottom hem from sweeping on the floor to a considerable distance up her legs.
 It hung just below her knees, baring the dark tan skin or her calves and ankles.
-It was not like she had a lot of leg either, she barely came up to the monk's shoulder.
-Most of her growth had been out, not up.
+It was not like she had a lot of leg to cover either.
+She barely came up to the monk's shoulder.
+Most of her growth had been out, after all, and not up.

 When it had not been myths of creation that she fell asleep to, it was history.
 Stories about the Beginnings of Witches were common tales the realm over.
 From here in Khaladstan all the way to the far removed Northern Wastes, many young girls grew up with the dream of finding a shard of their own and becoming a witch.
 She certainly did.

 Above all that, the temple's vast crystal was far more pleasant to listen to.
 The sound of the spell song swirled around her like the melody from hundreds of tiny wind chimes.
 As if thinking about it encouraged the song, the soft, persistent chimes grew brighter and she felt her gaze rise to look at the pinnacle of the shrine.

 The witch crystal of Alannathea was even larger than the crystalline pillar back home.
 It was so vast that at all times of the day, its translucent shadow loomed over a part of the teeming city built around the wide hill in which it was buried.
 She closed her eyes as the music wrapped around her.
 For a moment everything was perfect.

 "Are you listening, dear?
 I asked if you wanted to eat before evening meditation."